SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 • SRM due diligence.

-The categories with which you evaluate safety performance should be organized based on company goals.
+The categories you evaluate safety performance should be organized based on company goals.
 In other words, the performance of each company goal should be investigated.
 This type of investigation is typically conducted on a recurring basis, such as:

 • Quarterly;